terra-money/docs/docs/full-node/run-a-full-terra-node/sync.md

+# Sync

-# Before Sync
+## Before Sync

 Certain files will need to be absent or deleted prior to download.
 A quicksync replaces blockchain data with a customized snapshot.
 For most use cases a "pruned" version is adequate.
 Pruned  versions will have certain transactions removed from the archive to make node performance smoother.
 If you are running a node for archival purposes, you will want an "archive" or "default" download.

-After choosing  the appropriate download type, examine your node and ensure  that `.terra/data` is empty
+After choosing  the appropriate download type, examine your node and ensure  that `.terra/data` is empty.

  **Example**:
 ```bash